r-token/ryantoken.com-v3-svelte/src/routes/blog/catching-up.md

 ## Implementing SwiftUI

-On the same day that SwiftUI was first announced back in 2019, I started working through Apple's (legitimately wonderful) <a href="https://developer.apple.com/tutorials/swiftui/tutorials" target="_blank">Learn to Make Apps with SwiftUI"</a> tutorials.
+On the same day that SwiftUI was first announced back in 2019, I started working through Apple's (legitimately wonderful) "<a href="https://developer.apple.com/tutorials/swiftui/tutorials" target="_blank">Learn to Make Apps with SwiftUI</a>" tutorials.
 I also participated in Hacking with Swift's (also wonderful) <a href="https://hackingwithswift.com/100/swiftui" target="_blank">100 Days of SwiftUI</a> course and read <a href="https://www.hackingwithswift.com/quick-start/swiftui" target="_blank">SwiftUI By Example</a> All of these things together gave me enough knowledge to feel somewhat comfortable with SwiftUI, even though documentation around it was/is not quite there.

 In the case of implementing Core Data, it's been around since 2005.
 There are *plenty* of resources out there to help you learn and understand how it works.
 SwiftUI was built to play nicely with Core Data as well, so after a few articles and WWDC videos from previous years, I felt good enough on that side of things.